ajayKumar99/movie-ticket-booking-API/README.md

 # Movie Theatre Ticket Booking API

 An API as part of Zomentum's campus hiring assignment.
 This API helps fetch ticket data from DB, or update, delete or create tickets.
 Also, tickets are automatically deleted after 8 hours of their show time.
+MongoDB's TTL index has been used to achieve auto deletion after expiry.

 ## Assumptions